tzachar/local-highlight.nvim/README.md

 In my initial search for a plugin of this kind, I found myself consistently frustrated.
 Nothing I encountered truly satisfied my need for both high performance and formatting options.
 This plugin, however, excels in the following:

 * Exceptional Performance, even on large files.
-* Highlight mechanics: by using `vim.hl`, the current format of each highlighted word remains the same (e.g., italics, treesitter highlights)
+* Highlight mechanics: by using `extmarks`, the current format of each highlighted word remains the same (e.g., italics, treesitter highlights)
 * By being implemented programmatically in `lua`, this plugin can support animations.